JLee-WD/prosma/README.md

 https://github.com/JLee-WD/prosma

+The master key can be found in the docs folder (one level up) in _secrets.txt_

 ## The Problem

 The process of acquiring a prosthetic can be daunting for a new amputee.
 After going through rehabilitation, countless doctor visits, and then reaching out to a prosthetist possibly from a referral, the individual is then given limited options at set prices with very little government support.
 Then come the questions for the prosthesis itself: